damonyoungcc/english-interview/mock1.md

 In my previous company, this kind of feature was common, but the **user experience** wasn’t great.
 So I took action: notice, think, define APIs and coding.
 This helped us unify the **user experience**.

+team add detail tech

+lazy loading detail

+put tech stack in the beginning and then talk about the

+redux

+SSR
+put